Dedoff1/KotlinBikes/README.md

-Main lab of mobile programming university course.
+The main lab for a university mobile programming course.